This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 - Positioning improvement

-Physical therapy is “widely accepted as a component of standard management” for cerebral palsy, according to the NIH.
+Physical therapy is a standard component of treatment for all types of cerebral palsy.

 The benefits of physical therapy include: